 Cuteness is the main reason why some people why cats more than dogs if you ask me.
 They are simply irresistible with their sweet faces, innocent eyes, and magnificent tails.

 I think that cats have figure out that humans will forgive them anything – the ruined carpets, the scratched furniture, the eaten hamster as long as they look adorable.
 And they’ve turned this into a powerful weapon.

 Puppies are also cute, but it’s not the same cuteness.
-Cats are probably the only animals in the universe which look adorable before pouncing and killing their prey.
+Cats are probably the only animals in the universe that look adorable before pouncing and killing their prey.

 #5 Purr vs. bark

-It’s no wonder researchers have proven that purring lowers the blood pressure, strengthens bones and decreases the chance of getting a heart attack.
+It’s no wonder researchers have proven that purring lowers blood pressure, strengthens bones, and decreases the chance of getting a heart attack.

-Personality also plays a role in your choice of favorite pet.
-People who like dogs are more outgoing, full of energy and likely to follow the rules.
-Cat people are more curious, likely to break the rules and open-minded.
+Personality also plays a role in your choice of a favorite pet.
+People who like dogs are more outgoing, full of energy, and likely to follow the rules.
+Cat people are more curious, likely to break the rules, and open-minded.
 Does it sound familiar to you?